dannyhope/uxbrighton/pages/international-attendees.md

 ## Tax

-Sorry, you have to pay VAT on tickets because reasons.
+Sorry, you have to pay VAT on tickets as the event is taking place in the UK.